- Why the UK remains a strong investment market in 2026

 - Corporation tax: the business itself pays UK corporation tax regardless of owner location

-- Income tax on dividends: the UK has double-taxation treaties with over 130 countries.
-Withholding tax on dividends varies by treaty
+- Income tax on dividends: the UK has double-taxation treaties with over 130 countries; withholding tax on dividends varies by treaty

 - SEIS/EIS eligibility: available to non-UK residents as long as they pay UK income tax.
 The relief is claimed against UK tax liability, so if you have none, there's nothing to offset